roboticslab-uc3m/teo-developer-manual/assets/teo-dynamic-information.md

 ### RightFrontalWrist

-Mass  = 1170.00 grams
+Mass  = 1170.00 g

-Volume = 759343.98 cubic millimeters
+Volume = 759343.98 mm³

-Principal axes of inertia and principal moments of inertia: ( grams *  square millimeters ) Taken at the center of mass.
+Principal axes of inertia and principal moments of inertia: ( g *  mm² ) Taken at the center of mass.

 	Ix = ( 0.03,  0.00,  1.00)   	Px = 880205.15